 Best Prime Rib Recipe, Roast Low and Slow

-Place roast on the already roasted bones.
+- Place roast on the pre-roasted bones.
 Add two cups of beef broth and a half bottle of red wine to bottom of pan.

 The Best Prime Rib Recipe Must be Served with a Sour Cream Horseradish Sauce